 Electric cars are currently more expensive to buy new than fuel vehicles, largely due to high battery prices and low production volume.
-This is expected to change within 10 years, at which point it will be cheaper for car manufacturers to build electric cars than fuel cars.13
+This is expected to change within 10 years, at which point it will be cheaper for car manufacturers to build electric cars than fuel cars.14

-Travelling by electricity is cheaper than petrol: EECA calculates it is equivalent to 30 cents a litre, about 7 times cheaper than petrol.14 An electric car owner can save a few thousand dollars a year, quickly paying off the higher car purchase price.
+Travelling by electricity is cheaper than petrol: EECA calculates it is equivalent to 30 cents a litre, about 7 times cheaper than petrol.
+15 Driven regularly, an electric car can save you a few thousand dollars a year, quickly paying off the higher car purchase price.
 Fewer moving parts means electric cars have less maintenance cost.
-See calculator: eecabusiness.govt.nz/tools/vehicle-total-cost-of-ownership-tool/

-The cost of electricity varies more than petrol.
+See calculator: eecabusiness.govt.nz/tools/vehicle-total-cost-of-ownership-tool/ The cost of electricity varies more than petrol.
 Recharging with electricity can be free (if your employer or a friendly business or council is paying instead of you!), low cost (overnight off-peak electricity rates are cheaper than daytime, if you select a good plan or provider), or higher cost (if you recharge during the day, or are paying to use a fast-charging station).